lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - $ a = b \cdot c + a $

 A single CPU core can contain multiple execution units of the same type, the exact amount varying with each microarchitecture.
 The Skylake-SP uarch contains 16 FMA3 units for "double" floating-point numbers and 32 FMA3 units for "single" floating-point numbers.
 These FMA3 units are seperated into two groups called AVX-512 FMA units, which form the hardware layer of the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) ISA extension.

+##### SIMD

+[SIMD](https://en.wikipedia.org/wiki/SIMD) stands for single instruction, multiple data and is a form of [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism).
+SIMD is a vector processing technique, allowing the CPU core to execute the same instruction on multiple data entries (grouped in 1D arrays called vectors) in a single clock cycle.

+SIMD lies at the basis of almost all floating point execution units, like AVX2 and AVX-512.
+AVX2 execution units have 256 bit deep [registers](https://en.wikipedia.org/wiki/Processor_register) and AVX-512 execution units have 512 bit deep registers.
+These registers contain the data vectors, fitting 16/32 double/single floating-point numbers in case of AVX-512 and half that amount for AVX2.
+The maximum achievable throughput

 ##### Simultaneous multithreading